Englot/micro_paint_rectangles/README.md

 # micro_paint_rectangles
-Terminal Art.
-A program that will read a blueprint and print the result in the terminal using characters.
+ASCII art.
+A program that will read a configuration-file that contains rectangle parameters to produce a "painting" that is displayed in the terminal using characters.